ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Conveyance:

-: The process of transferring Evidence, Reference values and Results between Entities participating in attestation workflow.
+: The process of transferring Evidence, Reference Values and Results between Entities participating in attestation workflow.

 Entity:

-: A device, component (See $System Component {{RFC4949}}), or environment that implements one or more Roles.
+: A device, component (see System Component {{RFC4949}}), or environment that implements one or more Roles.

 Evidence: